 Charles used to sell us beautiful jewelry and occasionally, a small painting.
 He was an easy-going man who liked to visit, and we spent a lot of time in my office talking about his family and his life.
-It was not an easy one and he had his challenges, but he beat them all except diabetes, which led his death.
+It was not an easy one and he had his challenges, but he beat them all except cancer, which led his death.

 He was usually accompanied by his wife, Clara, and his son, Sonny.

 During the late ‘70s and early ‘80s, Charles began to work with lithographers to create limited edition prints.
 They were immediately successful and helped him build a reputation among people who had never seen his original work.

 Before the internet, one way an artist spread his reputation was by creating prints of their most popular work and having those prints distributed by publishers.
 People loved the prints and it led to their being interested in the artist’s originals.
 At least that was the theory.
 And it worked.

 Charles’ booths at the Santa Fe Indian Market usually sold out and it was fun to visit with him and Clara and Sonny.
 He was the brother of Henry and Paul Rosetta and the whole family was usually together at the market.
 Those were good days.